 Florida Tenant Rights & Responsibilities

-- Live free from any form of discrimination on the basis of a protected characteristic.
+- Live free from any form of discrimination or unlawful termination on the basis of a protected characteristic.

 - Have requested repairs completed within a period of 7 days.

-- Enjoy their rental in peace and quiet in accordance with the Implied Covenant of Quiet Enjoyment.
+- Enjoy the rental in their possession in peace and quiet in accordance with the Implied Covenant of Quiet Enjoyment.

-- Remain on the property until the landlord has followed the proper legal Florida eviction process.
+- Remain on the premises adn keep personal property there until the landlord has followed the proper legal Florida eviction process.

 The following are the basic responsibilities for renters in the state of Florida.

-- Pay rent on time and not withhold rent.
+- Pay rent on time and not withhold rent for future rent payment periods.

 - Respect the peace and quiet of neighbors by not making unnecessary noise.